whl1729/read/computer/os/apue/08_process_control.md

   // Both return: 0 if OK, −1 on error
   ```

-- Set effective user ID or effective group ID
+- Set effective user/group ID
   - POSIX.1 includes the two functions `seteuid` and `setegid`.
-  - These functions are similar to setuid and setgid, but only the effective user ID or effective group ID is changed.
+  - These functions are similar to `setuid` and `setgid`, but only the effective user ID or effective group ID is changed.

   ```c
   #include <unistd.h>